See the Regency Town House on BBC1's Who Do You Think You Are on iPlayer.

 The Regency Town House is a grade I Listed terraced home of the mid-1820s being developed as a heritage centre and museum to focus on the architecture and social history of Brighton & Hove between the 1780s and 1840s.

-At this time in history, broadly defined as the Regency period, Brighton enjoyed an unrivalled status as the provincial capital of fashionable British society and was, perhaps, Europe's foremost seaside spa.
-A legacy that is, today, reflected in the city's rich architectural heritage of grand Regency terraces and elegant back streets.
+During the Regency period Brighton enjoyed an unrivalled status as the provincial capital of fashionable British society.
+It was, perhaps, Europe's foremost seaside spa, a legacy that is today reflected in the city's rich architectural heritage of grand Regency terraces and elegant back streets.

 Town House, Open House

 Come and see how our volunteers are transforming the walls and pillars within the house and learn about our plans for the future.
 Admission free. more

 Saturday 22nd July 2017, 2:00pm

 Brides, Bridesmaids and Bouquets

 Costume collector Marion May talks about historical bridal wear and florist Carrie Cox gives us an insight into bridal bouquets through time, with demonstrations. more